yasminsoltani/numerical_analysis.md/README.md

 import numpy as np
 from scipy.integrate import solve_ivp
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt import numpy as np from scipy.optimize import root
 ```

 **For the parameters, we are going to use values from Table 1 in the paper, so that at the end we can compare our results with theirs and see if the model performed correctly:**